uPortal-Attic/uportal-app-framework/docs/releasing.md

 This project has [adopted Apache rules][] with necessary or pragmatic local adaptations.

-Release authorization, or the delegation of release authority to one or more release engineers, should be documented by [a suitable vote][Apache Release Policy re Release Approval] of [the uPortal-app-framework Committers][] on [uportal-dev@][].
+One local adaptation is that although Apache would call for [a suitable vote][Apache Release Policy re Release Approval] of [the uPortal-app-framework Committers][] on [uportal-dev@][] to authorize specific releases, in this project the committers have delegated discretionary release authority to release engineers.
+We cut a lot of releases; we don't vote first.

 ## Select a version